eslint/rfcs/designs/2019-config-simplification/README.md

 In the first phase, I envision this:

+1. Extract all current `.eslintrc` functionality into `@eslint/eslintrc` package.
+Change ESLint to depend on `@eslint/eslintrc` package.
 1. `eslint.config.js` can be implemented alongside `.eslintrc`.
 1. If `eslint.config.js` is found, then:
     1. All `.eslintrc` files are ignored.